 What if I want to use an interview I did with someone in my book?

 When conducting interviews to use as source material for a book, it’s a good idea to have interviewees sign a written release acknowledging that their responses may be published.
-If you are recording an interview, it can be sufficient to include a stated acknowledgement on the recording that the interview is being recorded and the interviewee understands that what they say may be published.
-By doing so, they not only acknowledge that they’re being recorded, but also give consent for the interviewer to use their quotes for publication.
+If you are recording an interview, it can be sufficient to include a stated acknowledgment on the recording that the interview is being recorded, and the interviewee understands that what they say may be published.
+By doing so, they not only acknowledge that they’re being recorded but also that they give their consent for the interviewer to use their quotes for publication.

-The same principal goes if you plan to conduct recorded interviews by phone.
+The same principle goes if you plan to conduct recorded interviews by phone.

 Her suggestion is that writers first ask the interviewee whether it’s OK to record the conversation.
 Then, after recording begins, it’s a good idea to have the interviewee put their permissions — both for the recording and for publication of their responses — on the record.

 What if the person I interviewed has passed away, or I want to use a picture of someone who is no longer alive?

 If someone that you’ve interviewed or photographed has since passed away, the right to sue dies with them.
 However, if you want to use someone else’s photograph, it doesn’t matter whether a person in the photograph has died — you still need to get the photographer’s permission.
 In fact, even if the photographer has died, their estate can still own the rights to their pictures for decades after their death.